Predictive Modelling (ODL) STATS5076

 - Taught Wholly by Distance Learning: Yes

 This course introduces students to predictive models for regression and classification.

 The course mostly consists of asynchronous teaching material.

 Linear Models 3

 Statistics 3L: Linear Models

 Regression Models (Level M)

-The continuous assessment will typically be made up of three homework exercises, including online quizzes (15%) and a project assessed by a report (15%).
+The continuous assessment will typically be made up of one class test, a report, and three homework exercises, including online quizzes.
 Full details are provided in the programme handbook.